mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingOperationContext.md

 ### Overriding Delays

 The ``OperationDelayer`` protocol is used to artificially delay queries in the case of retries.
-By default, query retries utilize [Fibonacci Backoff](https://thuc.space/posts/retry_strategies/#fibonacci-backoff) where the query will be artificially delayed by an increasing amount of time based on the current retry index.
+By default, operation retries utilize exponential backoff where the operation will be artificially delayed by an increasing amount of time based on the current retry index.

 For testing, this delay may be unacceptable, but thankfully you can override the `QueryDelayer` on the context to remove delays.